marcodelfrari/TD-Roles/Tech.Architecture Sr.Manager.md

  - [ ] Product performance bottlenecks were identified and pro-actively shared with the product team.

-**Solution Impact Analysis**
+**Problem Solving Beyond Team Scope**

-> Tracking and appraising the performance of deployed solutions, collecting user feedback, and proposing necessary refinements for enhancement
+> Facilitating client discussions to articulate and advocate for the proposed solutions, offering technical assistance, and responding to queries

- - [ ] Specific, measurable performance metrics for the deployed solutions have been defined and agreed upon.
+ - [ ] If there are any doubts about the proposed technical solution, the Technical Architect is available to clarify the reasons with the customer.

- - [ ] A monitoring plan has been established to observe the solution's performance and quickly identify any issues post-deployment.
+ - [ ] The proposed solutions have been clearly articulated and presented to the client, with visual aids or demonstrations as needed.

- - [ ] Based on performance data and user feedback, a list of proposed refinements for the solution has been developed
+ - [ ] A log of queries and responses is maintained for future reference and continuous improvement.

 ## 🎯 Self management / Focus